 Standing Tagus river, the Vasco de Gama bridge carries 6 traffic lanes and connects the North back with the South bank.
 It was completed in 1998 and so named to coincide with the 500th anniversary of the Portuguese explorer’s discovery of the sea route from Europe to India.
 It is a cable slave bridge and has a length of 7.6 miles (12.3 km)

 Ready to visit Lisbon?

 There is much we don’t know about Lisbon and Portugal, so it may be time to go out there and explore!
-Before travelling, make sure your EHIC is up to date.
-To apply for your EHIC, click here > We also strongly recommend you to buy travel insurance to be fully covered.
+Before travelling, make sure your GHIC (previously known as EHIC) is up to date.
+To apply for your GHIC, click here > We also strongly recommend you to buy travel insurance to be fully covered.
 You can compare prices here > Tenha uma boa viagem!
 Have a nice trip!

 - 10 things you didn’t know about Bulgaria, the Land of Roses - July 20, 2020